 Two more new homes were constructed northwest of the Mayhew property in 2018.
 The museum building experienced another sewer backup in March of 2019.
 Once again, the City of Nebraska City took responsibility for its over-taxed sewer line and repaid the museum for the cleanup.
 However, Bill Hayes did not receive the same apologetic attitude about the unfortunate event.
 The city seemed to be growing tired of cleaning up the museum.

 The drainage tube at the end of the ravine had obviously become plugged.
-The location of the opening to this drainage tube is just a few feet northwest of the tunnel exit enclosure (indicated with a red circle on the following graphic).
+The location of the opening to this drainage tube is just a few feet northwest of the tunnel exit enclosure.

 After what I saw and heard, I decided that the damage was so severe that the overall museum site had to be closed indefinitely.
 The site and museum building were too dangerous for staff and patrons.

 First thing the next morning, I called the street department at the City of Nebraska City.
 Because it was a flooding issue caused by the city's infrastructure, it seemed logical to me to reach out to that department.
 No one answered and no one returned my voicemail message.
 Desperate, I called City Hall and spoke with the properties manager, Marty Stovall.
 Mr. Stovall was quite concerned and said that he would be at the site first thing the next morning to investigate.